mreineck/ducc/README.md

     pip3 install --user ducc0

-This will download the source package and compile it to a binary that is optimized for the host CPU, but will probably not run on other computers with slightly different CPUs.
+In most cases this will download and install a binary wheel.

-At the cost of performance (typically factors of 1.5 to 2) it is possible to generate a binary which will work on all CPUs of a given architecture (e.g. x86_64).
-This can be done via
+However, the performance of the installed package may not be optimal, since the wheel has to work on all CPUs of a given architecture (e.g. x86_64) and will therefore probably not use all features present in your local CPU.

+It is therefore recommended to install from source is possible, using the command

-    DUCC0_OPTIMIZATION=portable pip3 install --user ducc0
+    pip3 install --no-binary ducc0 --user ducc0

-NOTE: compilation of the code can take a significant amount of time (several minutes).
+NOTE: compilation can take a significant amount of time (several minutes).

 Installing multiple versions simultaneously